"We must maintain faith in the future."

 Jan.
 19, 11 a.m., Miller Center of Public Affairs

-Kent Germany and Michele Rubin will talk about the relationship between King and President Lyndon B. Johnson that emerges in secret tapes recorded by Johnson.
-Germany, associate professor of history and African American studies at the University of South Carolina, edited the Civil Rights volume in the University of Virginia Press' Presidential Recordings Series.
+Kent Germany and Michele Rubin will talk about recordings of conversations between King and President Lyndon B. Johnson.
+Germany, associate professor of history and African American studies at the University of South Carolina, edited the Civil Rights volume in the Presidential Recordings Series with the University of Virginia Press.
 Michele Rubin, a literary agent at Writers House in New York, represents King's literary estate and recently launched the King Legacy Series with Beacon Press.

 Jan.
 23, 4 p.m., Paramount Theater

 Panel discussion and video clips about the book, "The Immortal Life of Henrietta Lacks," by Rebecca Skloot, with University Professor James Childress, director of the Institute for Practical Ethics and Public Life.
 In 1951, a scientist at Johns Hopkins Hospital in Baltimore created the first immortal human cell line with a tissue sample taken from a young black woman with cervical cancer.
 Those cells, called HeLa cells, quickly became invaluable to medical research – though their donor remained a mystery for decades.

 • Arthur Romano Presentation on Nonviolence Training and Education

 Jan.
 24, 4 p.m., Auditorium of the Harrison Institute/Small Special Collections Library